This is my professional profile with descriptions and links to my work and publications.

 My research and writing has been featured in the Boston Globe and the New York Times.
 I speak regularly on topics of transparency, surgical ethics, data science, head and neck surgery, and operating room efficiency, cost-reduction, and design.
-I have received funding from the National Science Foundation, the American Cancer Society, the Gold Humanism in Medicine Society, the National Institutes of Health, and the Howard Hughes Medical Institute, and I am currently funded by the Greenwall Foundation.
+I have received funding from the National Science Foundation, the American Cancer Society, the Gold Humanism in Medicine Society, the National Institutes of Health, the Howard Hughes Medical Institute, and the Greenwall Foundation.
 My complete list of peer-reviewed medical publications is available via PubMed.

-The views and opinions expressed here are not necessarily those of Vanderbilt University Medical Center, ExplORer Surgical, my other affiliates and/or sponsors, and they may not be used for advertising or product endorsement purposes.
+The views and opinions expressed here are not necessarily those of Vanderbilt University Medical Center, ExplORer Surgical, my other affiliates and/or sponsors, and these views and opinions may not be used for advertising or product endorsement purposes.

 1215 21st Avenue South, Nashville, Tennessee 37212, United States